engellaboratory/engellab/content/authors/priya/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Emeritus member of the lab
+bio: []

 interests:
-- Science
-- Research
-- Biology
+- Emeritus member of the lab

 education:
   courses: